isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 <p><strong>Offer Letter for subjects at More Demanding Level (MDL)</strong>
 </p>
 <p>Parents/Guardians whose child/ward is eligible to do certain subjects
-at a MDL, will be receiving a Parents Gateway (PG) notification on this.
+at a MDL, will be receiving another PG notification on this.
 A response will be required on that PG notification.</p>
 <p><strong>Class Posting</strong>
 </p>
 <p>Parents/Guardians can check their child/ward's Secondary One class via